A damped forward EMI model for a horizontally stratified earth: Independent sheets

-The used approach allows us to explain why we require LIN.\@ Considering the surroundings of the thin sheet to be air, we effectively eliminate the interactions in the soil.
-In case of a highly conductive sheet, the interaction however increases and as such, the McNeill approximation must break down.
+This approximation allows us to explain why we require LIN.\@ By summing the contributions of every thin sheet, we effectively eliminate the interactions between the thin layers.
+These interactions reduce the contribution of every layer and increase with the conductivity and, as such, the LIN model must break down.
 Moreover, a large intercoil distance increases the relative importance of the lower sheets.
-Their generated magnetic field contributions must hence travel a longer route through conductive matter, thereby decreasing their amplitude.
-The McNeill approximation neglects this exponential dampening, also resulting in a bad approximation for larger intercoil distances.
+Their generated magnetic field contributions must hence travel a longer path through conductive matter, thereby decreasing their amplitude.
+The LIN approximation neglects this exponential dampening.

+An expression for the low induction assumption can be obtained from the skin depth $\delta=\sqrt{\frac{2}{\omega\mu_{0}\sigma}}$.
+This material characteristic expresses how far electromagnetic fields can penetrate a material before its amplitude is considerably reduced.
+If the skin depth is much larger than the path the electromagnetic field has to traverse, one can remove the damping and the LIN approximation is valid.
+This path length is of the same order as the intercoil spacing $s$.
+Therefore, the LIN approximation is valid if $\frac{s}{\delta}\ll 1$, which can be rewritten as $\frac{\omega\mu_{0}\sigma s^{2}}{2}\ll 1$.
+This relation expresses the LIN assumption mentioned in the introduction.